How to Make an Animated GIF

 This workshop generally runs 2 hours, but can be modified to suit your group’s needs.
 It can also effectively be broken into two sessions - an initial workshop session and a second session at a later date where participants meet back up to share and discuss their GIFs.
 It can be offered online or in person.

-Past workshops have been offered in University Fine Arts programs, as educational programming at galleries and art centres, and in high school classes.
-Past clients include:
+Past workshops have been offered in University Fine Arts programs, as educational programming at galleries and art centres, and in high and elementary school classes.
+Clients include: